-For either of these reasons, the minimum capabilities between IP-capable nodes may be less than the 1500 octet maximum transmission unit (MTU) specified by this document.
-This requires that the encapsulation formatnecessitates also permit 1394 link-level encapsulation of IP datagrams, which provides for the orderingfragmentation and reassembly of IP datagramslink fragments as necessary.
+For either of these reasons, the minimum capabilities between IP-capable nodes may be less than the 1500 octet maximum transmission unit (MTU)

+specified by this document.
+This requires that the encapsulation format also permit 1394 link-level fragmentation and reassembly of IP datagrams.

-6.1 Link Encapsulation header
+6.1 Encapsulation header

-All IP datagrams transported over 1394 are prefixed by an link encapsulation header with one of the formats illustrated below.
+All IP datagrams transported over 1394 are prefixed by an encapsulation header with one of the formats illustrated below.